emresertoz/PeriodSuite/README.md

 ### Output

-Let `X` be the output of `PeriodHomotopy` as above.
-It is a record of type `PeriodBundle`.
-Once `PeriodHomotopy` has terminated, the following attributes of `X` are the most relevant.
+The output `X` of `PeriodHomotopy` is a record of type `PeriodBundle`.
+The following attributes of `X` should be of interest:

 ```
 X`deformation : contains the deformation path used in period homotopy.
 X`cohomBasis : contains the polynomial part of the forms whose periods are to be computed, one list per family.
 X`odes : contains the ODEs corresponding to the periods of the forms in X`cohomBasis.
+X`primitivePeriods : the primitive periods of X.
+X`periods : the periods of X. When X is odd dimensional this coincides with the primitive periods of X.
 ```

-The main bulk of the output, including the initial conditions and transition matrices between families, is written in the file `current.sage`, where it is read by `integrator.sage`.
+Auxiliary data are written in the file `current.sage`, where it is read by `integrator.sage`.
+These data include initial conditions, transition matrices between families and the integration paths in the complex plane.

 ### Path finder